 Score 0: a.
 There is no known groundwater quality or quantity issues, or suspected threats, or b.
 There is a documented impact to groundwater quality/quantity but the project does not address the impairment and would not provide any further interpretation.

 7. Project Approach and Transferability of Information (Score: 0, 1 or 2)

-This criterion is based on the type of water resource question, the hydrogeologic approach, and the transferability of information to other areas in the State.
+This criterion is based on the hydrogeologic approach, and the transferability of information to other areas in the State.